diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us003/Readme.md

-# US003 - As a GRH I want to register an employee with a profession and fundamental attributes
+# US003 - Registration of an employee with profession and attributes

 [Requirements Engineering](01.requirements-engineering/Readme.md)